What is a Certified Nurse Aide (CNA)?

 This profession offers both variety in the workplace and competitive salaries.
 In fact, according to the U.S. Department of Labor Occupational Outlook Handbook, a CNA can earn a median annual wage of $24,400.

-The Nurse Aide program gives you the knowledge and skills to become a Certified Nurse Aide and is offered in spring and fall semesters.
+The Nurse Aide program gives you the knowledge and skills to become a Certified Nurse Aide and is offered during the spring, summer, and fall semesters.
 Upon successful completion of NAS 101, a skills/competency evaluation is required.
 Registration for the NC Competency Evaluation will take place AFTER successful completion of the course.

 We offer this course during the spring, summer, and fall semesters, so if you would like to explore this opportunity within health care, apply today!

 Already an NA I?
 Learn how CPCC can help you to become an NA II by clicking here: NA II